nleporati/ngx-rut/README.md

 Angular 7 RUT
 =============

+Updated for Angular 7 with a cleaner project structure.
+It does not test yet in other Angular versions.

-Angular 7 library with several components to handle [Chilean RUT](https://en.wikipedia.org/wiki/National_identification_number#Chile) validation, cleaning and formatting.
+Angular library with several components to handle [Chilean RUT](https://en.wikipedia.org/wiki/National_identification_number#Chile) validation, cleaning and formatting.

 ## Installation